Abdulkhadir63/backblaze-aws-lakehouse/README.md

 ---

-# 1. 📌 What Is This Project?
+# 1. 📌 About This Project

 I built this project around the **Backblaze Drive Stats** dataset.